haarismian/wonderQ/README.md

 Response code: 200

+status: whether or not the get request was successful

-A list of messageID's for the respective messages acquired by the consumer
+messageQueue: A list of data for the respective messages acquired by the consumer

 ##### DELETE API/v1/messages/:messageID